AccurateMeasure/Automation-of-Real-Time-Dashboard-Update/SetUp_and_Configurations.md

 **requests:** use to make HTTP requests to external services (Sends a POST request to trigger dataset refreshes via the Power BI API and can also be use to get access token from Azure).

-Anaconda jupyter notebook was used for development and testing before deploying the code to Microsoft fabric workspace.
+Anaconda jupyter notebook was used for development and testing environment.

 ## Configurating Permissions